cryptpad/blog/posts/Preparing-for-2022.md

 - roadmap
 - status update
 cover: /images/expected-conversion-workflows.png
+summary: With the end of the year nearly upon us I am keeping up my tradition of writing a retrospective of what the CryptPad team has done over the past twelve months and an overview of our plans for the next twelve.
 ---

 With the end of the year nearly upon us I am keeping up my tradition of writing a [retrospective](/tags/retrospective/) of what the CryptPad team has done over the past twelve months and an overview of our plans for the next twelve.